sakthivel-programmer/Filmocean/README.md

 I have build my ever third project as a beginer which IMDB clone application.

-My IMDB clone application makes an api call and coolect the detail form the database as a JSON object.
+My IMDB clone application makes an api call and collect the detail form the database and we will get a JSON object with movie details init.

 I have render ther object file with some functions and appedned into html file,